tfairclough/Project-1-Tic-Tac-Toe/README.md

 - - -

 - Generate the board in JavaScript to avoid code duplication (code written but not released)
-- Game can save mid-round games and remember whos turn it was
+- Game can save mid-round and remember whos turn it was
 - Add an AI to allow a player to play against the computer.
 Started the logic using an API move suggestor
 - Fully implement a custom token upload.
 This was pesudocoded but not implemented.